patdemichele/python-wavetable-synthesis/README.md

 # Python Wavetable Synthesis Library

-A powerful Python library for generating wavetables and audio using additive synthesis, phase modulation, morphing, and other advanced synthesis techniques.
+A simple but powerful Python library for additive synthesis and phase modulation (which is common called frequency modulation or FM), with support for exporting both audio and wavetables.
 Compatible with Xfer Serum and other wavetable synthesizers.

 ## Installation